jontapia/logistics-data-integrity/README.md

 - Used **Data Validation** (Data tab → Data Validation) to apply a numeric-only rule to the Shipping_Cost column, preventing future non-numeric entries

 **Verification & Quality Assurance**
-- Built a **PivotTable** summarizing total shipments per carrier and average cost per destination to validate aggregate totals against source records
+- Built a **PivotTable** summarizing total shipments per carrier and average cost per destination to validate total sums against source records
 - Used `COUNTIF()` formulas to verify no remaining duplicate Shipment IDs existed in the cleaned dataset
-- Applied **Conditional Formatting** to highlight any remaining blank cells as a final visual audit check
+- Applied **Conditional Formatting** to show and highlight any remaining blank cells as a final visual audit check

 ---